-Receive bi-annual reports on the performance of all regional collaborative functions, including financial and operational performance.
-The Meeting may require additional reports as and when it determines it necessary to do so.
+Receive bi-annual_six monthly reports on the performance of all regional collaborative functions, including financial and operational performance, The Meeting may require additional reports as and when it determines it necessary to do so. in accordance with the terms of the objectives of the relevant collaboration agreement.